crate/cratedb-guide/docs/feature/cluster/index.md

 :::{grid-item-card}
 :link: https://community.cratedb.com/t/sharding-and-partitioning-guide-for-time-series-data/737
-:link-alt: Sharding and partitioning guide for time-series data
+:link-alt: Sharding and partitioning guide for time series data
 :padding: 3
 :class-header: sd-text-center sd-fs-5 sd-align-minor-center sd-font-weight-bold
 :class-body: sd-text-center2 sd-fs2-5
 :class-footer: text-smaller
-Sharding and partitioning guide for time-series data
+Sharding and partitioning guide for time series data
 ^^^
 A hands-on walkthrough to support you with building a sharding and partitioning strategy for your time series data.